See Hailey Baldwin's Massive Engagement Ring From Justin Bieber

 Justin Bieber, you did real good.

 E!
 News has obtained a look at Hailey Baldwin's engagement ring, and it's nothing short of spectacular.
-Following last night's proposal, the newly engaged lovebirds continued the celebration at Nippers Beach Bar & Grill on Great Cuana Bay in the Bahamas on Sunday afternoon.
+Following last night's proposal, the newly engaged lovebirds continued the celebration at Nippers Beach Bar & Grill on Great Guana Cay in the Bahamas on Sunday afternoon.

 It's unclear just how much the pop star dropped on the diamond bauble, but there's no question it must have been a pretty penny!